• Skip to primary navigation

 8. Missouri History Museum

-The Missouri History Museum has a continuing exhibit on the 1904 World’s Fair, with photographs and artifacts.
 Another exhibit features panoramic photos of St. Louis from the early 20th century.
 You can learn how the Mississippi River led to St. Louis’ prominence.

 9. St. Louis Science Center

-This is a terrific science museum that is just as much fun for adults about it is for kids.
+This is a terrific science museum that is just as much fun for adults as it is for kids.
 You can build a bridge, the Gateway Arch or a skyscraper; learn about ecology and the environment, or take a trip to Mars.
 There are hundreds of interactive exhibits and daily demonstrations of different scientific principles.

 Admission to the general science center exhibits is free.
 Tickets to the planetarium and Omnimax carry a fee, but on the first Friday of each month, there are free tickets for the Omnimax.